k8gb-io/k8gb/docs/deploy_route53.md

 * Experiment

 Now you can scale `eu-west-1` back and observe that traffic is routed back.
-In addition you can test `roundRobin` load balancing strategy which is spreading the traffic over the clusters in active-active mode
+In addition, you can test `roundRobin` load balancing strategy, which is spreading the traffic over the clusters in active-active mode.